On the Impact of Channel Estimation on the Design and Analysis of IRSA based Systems: SINR Analysis

 The SINR expression derived in Theorem \ref{thm_sinr} is applicable to any arbitrary receive combining scheme given by the matrix $\mathbf{A}_t^k$, with $\mathbf{a}_{tm}^k = [\mathbf{A}_t^{k}]_{:,m}$.
 When regularized zero forcing (RZF) combining is used, the combining matrix is

 where $\lambda$ is the regularization parameter.
 The SINR with RZF can be computed by substituting the columns of the above matrix into \eqref{eqn_sinr}.
-We now describe two popular combining schemes, which are special cases of RZF, in which simpler expressions for the SINR can be computed.
-The expressions are written for MMSE/LCMMSE, and can be extended to MSBL as detailed in Theorem~\ref{thm_sinr}.
+We now describe two popular combining schemes, which are special cases of RZF, in which simpler expressions for the SINR can be computed.\footnote{In this paper, we do not consider the MMSE combiner, which is a special case of RZF combining~\cite{ref_bjornson_mimo_2017}.} The expressions are written for MMSE/LCMMSE, and can be extended to MSBL as detailed in Theorem~\ref{thm_sinr}.